algosup/2024-2025-project-4-web-fpga-team-6/Documents/technical/technicalSpecification.md

 - **Schematic Generation:** The system parses Verilog and SDF files to extract circuit details and timing information, converting them into JSON schematics that are used for visualization.
 - **Seamless Integration:** This automated processing ensures that once files are uploaded, the necessary simulation data is immediately available to the frontend for display.

+more information about functional Specification in the [functional specification](../Functional/functionalSpecification.md).

 ---

 ## 4. Frontend Design and Implementation